Applied Science - Emergency Management, Bachelor of Applied Science

 - 24 units of Emergency Management specialization requirements

-- Completion of NAU Liberal Studies Requirements, some of which may be fulfilled by your associate's degree courses.
+- Completion of NAU Liberal Studies Requirements, some of which may be fulfilled by your associate degree coursework.

 - Elective courses, if needed, to reach an overall total of at least 120 units.